organicmaps/organicmaps.github.io/content/faq/ios.md

   menu_title: F.A.Q. - iOS
 ---

-### Как в iOS открывать/импортировать KML и GPX
+### What iOS version can run OrganicMaps?

-???
+OrganicMaps runs on devices with iOS/iPadOS 12+.

 ### Why CarPlay is always dark?